Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/PlacedItems.md

+---
+title: PlacedItems
+---
 # PlacedItems

 `app.activeDocument.placedItems`

 #### Description

-A collection of [PlacedItem](./PlacedItem.md) objects in a document.
+A collection of [PlacedItem](.././PlacedItem) objects in a document.

 ---